Ostia Antica: the great ancient port of Rome and its daily life

 Not only did Ostia funnel food from the Empire’s regions to Rome to help feed the population, but the city also fed the need for entertainment.
 Ostia saw the importation of many varieties of animals from the corners of the Roman Empire, which were ultimately used in the games at the Colosseum.

 Ancient villas, warehouses, apartments and baths dominate this landscape, serving as a time capsule outside of Rome.
 Many of its ancient frescoes survived over time, the walls decorated with vibrant colours and images.
 The ancient buildings and décor of Ostia were stripped down many centuries ago for their beautiful marble, to be used for palaces and churches in Rome.
-These days, after centuries of silting, the ruins now lie three kilometers inland.
-Go on your own adventure in these captivating ruins and discover this two thousand year old city port.
+These days, after centuries of silting, the ruins now lie three kilometres inland.
+Go on your own adventure in these captivating ruins and discover this two thousand-year-old city port.

 You can exprole its imposing ruins, streets, apartments and baths on our Ostia Antica Tour.